jpcsupplies/Lobby/README.txt

 The "Title" field of the LCD is not used and can be anything you like, example: "Orion Departure LCD"

+You can also limit destination LCDs to only ones created by a server admin.
+Or disable them entirely.
+Refer Other Configuration options at end of readme.
 -

 ********************************